Sweet Sixteen (2002 film): Plot

 Liam, Chantelle, Calum and Suzanne (Chantelle's friend) drive to the caravan for a picnic, only to discover that it has been burned down.
 Liam believes Stan did it.
-That evening, Pinball turns up in Douglas's (stolen) car, telling Liam that he wants revenge.
+That evening, Pinball turns up in Tony's stolen car, telling Liam that he wants revenge.
 He proceeds to crash the car into the health club.
-Liam speaks to the godfather in the morning and is ordered to kill Pinball problem.
+Liam speaks to Tony in the morning and is ordered to kill Pinball.
 The next morning, Pinball—aware of Liam's intentions—tries to stab Liam, before proudly revealing that he burnt down the caravan.
 He then cuts his own face in rage.
-Liam reassures his injured friend after phoning for an ambulance, but he then notifies the godfather that the deed has "been done", implying that he has indeed murdered Pinball.
+Liam reassures his injured friend after phoning for an ambulance, but he then notifies Tony that the deed has "been done", implying that he has indeed murdered Pinball.

-Douglas promises to buy Liam an upscale apartment, and on the day before his birthday, Liam's mother is released from prison and taken to this new house on the coast of Gourock where she is welcomed with a party.
+Tony promises to buy Liam an upscale apartment, and on the day before his birthday, Liam's mother is released from prison and taken to this new house on the coast of Gourock where she is welcomed with a party.
 She appears uneasy, and the next morning is found to have escaped to Stan's house.
 Liam blames this on Chantelle, who is now fully aware that Liam is dealing drugs.
 She attempts to warn him about their mother probably not being so thankful for Liam's efforts because she is too devoted to Stan, but this only provokes Liam further.
 An enraged Liam goes to Stan's house, trying to convince his mother to return to their new home, only to be insulted by Stan.
 In a struggle, Liam stabs Stan.

-Liam walks alone on the stony beach.
-He is phoned by Chantelle, who reminds him that the day is his 16th birthday.
-She also tells him that the police have been looking for him, but that after everything that he has done, Chantelle still loves him.
+Liam walks alone on the beach.
+He is phoned by Chantelle, who reminds him that it is his 16th birthday on that day, meaning he can be tried in court as an adult.
+She also tells him that the police have been looking for him, and that despite everything that he has done, Chantelle still loves him.
 He walks towards the sea.